 Big Maths has enabled us to develop our: curriculum, pedagogy and assessment systems to give our children the best possible start in mathematics.

-At Globe Primary School we have been using Big Maths since January 2011 and took this decision in order to raise standards in Mathematics.
-As an Inner London School we serve a diverse community of learners and we wanted our children to have the knowledge, skills and understanding to work with and manipulate numbers and learn within the wider maths curriculum with confidence.
+At Globe Primary School we have introduced Big Maths in January 2011 to raise standards in Mathematics.
+As an Inner London School, we serve a diverse community of learners.
+We wanted our children to have the knowledge, skills and understanding to work with and manipulate numbers and learn within the wider maths curriculum with confidence.

 Favourite Features of Big Maths

 Big Maths has enabled us to embed structured lessons, based around core number facts (Counting – 5 minutes, Learn its – 5 minutes, It’s Nothing New – 5 minutes, Calculation/Column Methods 5 minutes, Main Objective).
 Thus, within a lesson children are taught at least 5 different skills, straightforwardly identified from assessments.
 Hence appropriately challenging them and managing their cognitive load.
 Differentiation is easily structured through the skills taught and/or the types of challenges; procedural methods to ‘real life maths’ moving to ‘dangerous maths.’

 Calculation expectations and progression in each Year group, are based on age related expectations, from Big Maths steps and/or CLIC and SAFE assessments.
 Again because of the Big Maths curriculum and assessment structures, children have learning pitched appropriately, evolving their knowledge and skills from previous learning.
 Therefore, children are comfortable with the new learning because they are continually building on previous experiences, making connections because their learning is being guided.
 As a result new learning is doable and old learning sticks.